San Antonio, Rocha

 San Antonio is a seaside locality in Uruguay, Rocha Department.

 Geography

 The town is located near Route 10, near the seaside resort city of La Paloma.

 Climate

 San Antonio is in the Southern Hemisphere's temperate zone and has four seasons.
 Temperatures average 21 °C to 27 °C (70 °F to 80 °F) in summer and 10 °C and 16 °C (50 °F to 60 °F) in winter.

 Population

 In 2011 San Antonio had a population of 6 permanent inhabitants.
-During the summer season the number or residents is increased significantly due to tourism.
+During the summer season, the number of residents is increased significantly due to tourism.